 The Office of Human Resources addresses allegations of sexual harassment and assault when the alleged harasser is a faculty member, staff member or student employee acting in his/her employment capacity.
 Both the accuser and the accused are entitled to have others present during the hearing process.
 The accuser and the accused will both be informed of the outcome of any hearing outcome.
-Information about Sexual Discrimination and Harassment, the University's sexual harassment policy, and how complaints of sexual harassment and assault are addressed and can be found in the Employee Handbook on page 15.
+Information about Sexual Discrimination and Harassment, the University's sexual harassment policy

+(Full policy page 64 of this document), and how complaints of sexual harassment and assault are addressed and can be found in the Employee Handbook on page 40.